ericholscher/reStructuredText-Philosophy/source/guide_to_rest.rst

 reST is white space sensitive.
     * Like python, a lot of the structure of the text comes from indention.
-    * A lot of things (like code blocks) require whitespace before and after.
+    * A lot of things (code blocks) require whitespace before and after.

 reST groups strings together with `````'s.